 The Base Currency of the Fund is US Dollars.
 There are also classes of Shares available in the Fund which are denominated in Euro and Sterling.
 The Investment Manager does not intend to hedge the currency exposure of holders of Euro and Sterling denominated classes of Shares against the Base Currency of US Dollars.
 In such circumstances these classes of Shares shall be exposed to fluctuations between the Class Currency and the Base Currency.
 Upon the subscription for, redemption and exchange of and distributions from the Euro and Sterling denominated classes of Shares currency exchanges will be made back to the Base Currency at the prevailing exchange rate.
-The value of Euro and Sterling denominated classes of Shares of Euro and Sterling denominated classes of Euro and Sterling denominated classes of Shares currency exchanges will be made back to the Base Currency at the prevailing exchange rate risk in relation to the Base Currency.
+The value of Euro and Sterling denominated classes of Shares will be subject to an exchange rate risk in relation to the Base Currency.

-Maximum proportion of SFTs as a Expected percentage of SFTs as a % Expected percentage of TRS as a %
+Maximum proportion of SFTs as a % of AUM Expected percentage of SFTs as a % of AUM Expected percentage of TRS as a % of AUM 27.5% 6% 0%

-% of AUM of AUM of AUM

-27.5% 6% 0%